 Pittsburgh has two historic inclines: the Duquesne and the Monongahela.
 The Monongahela Incline opened in 1870—called the Mon Incline by locals—is the oldest and steepest incline in the United States.
 It is also the nation's oldest continuously operating funicular railway.

-It offers beautiful views of the city, while also providing a convenient way to get to the downtown area from Mt.
+It offers beautiful views of Pittsburgh, while also providing a convenient way to get to the downtown area from Mt.
 Washington.
 The Monongahela Incline is considered the workhorse of the city's two inclines, carrying more than 1,500 commuters every day, but both are worth checking out when you're in Pittsburgh.

 The Monongahela Incline is owned and operated by Port Authority of Allegheny County and is an integral part of Pittsburgh's public transportation system.
-In 1974, it was placed on the U.S. National Register of Historic Places and it has also been declared a historic structure by the Pittsburgh History and Landmarks Foundation.
-Over the years, the Mon Incline has been renovated several times, including to make it wheelchair accessible.
+In 1974, it was placed on the U.S. National Register of Historic Places, and it has also been declared a historic structure by the Pittsburgh History and Landmarks Foundation.
+Over the years, the Monongahela Incline has been renovated several times, including to make it wheelchair accessible.

 At the urging of the predominantly German immigrant workers who lived in Mt.
-Washington, then known as Coal Hill, the city hired engineers to build an incline modeled after the hillside cable cars used in Germany.
+Washington, then known as Coal Hill, the city hired engineers to build an incline.
+It was modeled after the hillside cable cars used in Germany.
 Prussian engineer, J.J.
-Endres was the engineer in charge of the Mon Incline project, and he was assisted by his daughter, Caroline, assisted him.
+Endres was the engineer in charge of the Monongahela Incline project, and his daughter, Caroline, assisted him.
 It was so unusual at the time for a woman to be an engineer that people came to gawk.

-The incline is 635 feet long, with a grade of 35 degrees, 35 minutes, and an elevation of 369.39 feet.
-It travels at a speed of 6 miles per hour and can carry 23 passengers per car.
+The incline is 635 feet long, with a grade of 35 degrees, 35 minutes, and an elevation of 369 feet.
+It travels at a speed of six miles per hour and can carry 23 passengers per car.